 Head to any beach to enjoy an on-the-waves adventure.
 Lifeguarded beaches are available throughout Wrightsville Beach and Carolina Beach during the summer season, and ocean kayaks are allowed all along the shoreline.

 Visitors who are new to the Cape Fear area – or to kayaking in general – can make a paddling exploration easier or as scenic as possible via a guided kayak tour.
 A number of popular vacation communities throughout the Cape Fear region have tour providers available to lead newcomers through natural marshes and landscapes, or through some of the most popular destinations like the heart of Downtown Wilmington.
 Check out tour providers in Wilmington, Carolina Beach and Wrightsville Beach – all three towns have options for 1-2 hour tours of the scenic surrounding areas.

 In addition, the Cape Fear area is also home to several paddling clubs where new residents and even visitors can get their feet wet while meeting fellow paddling fans.
-Check out local organizations like the Cape Fear Paddlers Association and the Wilmington Trail Club, which are both based in the central Wilmington area, and which are fine resources for paddling trails, group paddling excursions, and even volunteer opportunities.
+Check out local organizations like the Cape Fear Paddlers Association which has resources for paddling trails, group paddling excursions, and even volunteer opportunities.

 As one would expect in an area as devoted to paddling as Cape Fear, this coastal region has plenty of options when it comes to purchasing or renting new and used kayaks.

 For sales, head to the big sporting goods stores which are scattered throughout Wilmington, or to some of the local kayak and watersports stores that are clustered along the beach communities of Wrightsville Beach and Carolina Beach.
 For a nice bargain, start hunting after the paddling and visitor season is over, (generally mid to late fall), when used kayaks that were used as rental vessels may be available for sale at deep discounts.